Skip to content

 The Pathway From DayCamp to DaySchool

-• Calm crate time on first arrival
+• Calm crate time on arrival

-• Polite greeting with a structured leash present
+• Polite greetings on a structured leash

 • Loose-leash walk past a kenneled dog